test-coverage-enforce-bot/carbon-device-mgt-maven-plugin/README.md

         3: local -> org.wso2.cdmf.devicetype:cdmf-devicetype-archetype (WSO2 CDMF Device Type Archetype)
         Choose a number or apply filter (format: [groupId:]artifactId, case sensitive contains): : 3

+**NOTE**: If you still can't see cdmf-device-type archetype please refer SO answer [here](http://stackoverflow.com/a/43108651/1560536).

  Then you need to provide groupId, artifactId, version, packaging, name of your device type and name for sensor as shown below.